Calgary Stampede Gear 🤠

 Sleeveless Version

 July is often warm in Calgary and when the temperature ticks up, the Stampede Grounds can be brutal with huge crowds.
 Version one was sewn in crinkle cotton purchased at Fabricland here in Calgary.
-It’s lightweight and more than slightly translucent. 😬
+The fabric is lightweight and more than slightly translucent. 😬

 I cut an 2XL with the full bust option.
 I had to make some adjustments, and of course it’s easier to get a good fit with Princess seams!
 I found that there was excess fabric under the arms at the size of the bust and that’s where I made most of the adjustments.
 In retrospect, I should have cut either a L or XL and done an FBA.